tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### DO write type arguments on generic invocations that aren't inferred
+### DO write type arguments on generic invocations that aren't inferred {:#do-write-type-arguments-on-generic-invocations-that-arent-inferred}

 Dart is pretty smart about inferring type arguments in generic invocations.
 It
 looks at the expected type where the expression occurs and the types of